top of page

 Declining Luxury Home Prices in Naples, Florida in 2025

-In 2024, Naples, Florida's luxury real estate market experienced notable fluctuations, particularly in properties priced above $1 million.
-According to data from Florida Realtors, the median sale price for these high-end homes remained at $1,800,000 in December 2024, showing no change from the previous year.
-However, the months leading up to December revealed a series of declines and modest gains, reflecting a market in transition.
+In 2024, Naples, Florida's luxury real estate market saw significant fluctuations in properties priced over $1 million.
+The median sale price for these homes held steady at $1,800,000 in December, unchanged from the previous year.
+However, the preceding months showed declines followed by modest gains, indicating a market in transition.

 Trends in Naples Luxury Home Prices